jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-- Theme/Insight: Participants need to »make things work«
+- Theme ((based on an insight about the participants): Participants need to »make things work«
 	- The cabinet’s door was loose.
 It annoyed me, so I repaired it.
 	- When my bike is broken and I need to get to work with it the next day I can fix my bike quickly
-- Theme/Insight: Good: DIY gives sense of individuality
+- Theme (based on an insight about the participants): Good: DIY gives sense of individuality
 	- The shelf looks not as clean as a bought one, but it is mine
 	- I look at the assembled bike and think: nobody else has the same

  </div>

-If we organize data by the insights about the participants and summarize the insight in the group’s title (the theme), this title is useful on its own: It is not just for accessing the data, it is an empirically based principle we can follow when we design.
+If we organize data by themes based on the insights about the participants and summarize that insight in the group’s title, the theme’s title is  a useful piece of information on its own:
+It is not just for accessing the data, it is an empirically based principle we can follow when we design.

-If you design, let’s say, for a DIY-Online community, an insight like »DIY gives as sense of ownership«  may inspire the implementation of a function which allows people to share their designs and customizations.
+If you design, let’s say, for a DIY-Online community, a theme based on an insight, like »DIY gives as sense of ownership«  may inspire the implementation of a function which allows people to share their designs and customizations.
 The insight that sometimes DIY is just about fixing things may lead to the provision of a wiki for collecting best practices for doing common repairs and maintenance.

 If you have a new idea you can ask yourself »Does this idea follow what is stated in the group titles?
 Does it violate it them?«.
-You may ask yourself »With which design could I realize this principle?«.
-Since the insights are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.
+You may ask yourself »Which design could I  create based on this theme?«.
+Since the themes are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.

 Grouping your data based on insights about your participants provides great benefits.
 But it can be hard and may be not possible for all your data.
 Creating groups using the same-things-mentioned methods is still a useful